soedda/FSoderqvist_website/_publications/sweden_age_of_robots_and2018.md

 venue: 'Work in the digital age.
 Challenges of the fourth industrial revolution'
 #slidesurl: 'https://academicpages.github.io/files/slides2.pdf'
 paperurl: 'https://policynetwork.progressivebritain.org/opinions/essays/sweden-will-history-lead-way-age-robots-platforms/'
 citation: 'Söderqvist, C.F.
 (2018).
 Sweden: will history lead the way in the age of robots and platforms.
 Work in the digital age.
-Challenges of the fourth industrial revolution, Oxford, Rowman & Littlefield (forthcoming).'
+Challenges of the fourth industrial revolution, Oxford, Rowman & Littlefield.'
 ---